 Moreover, it’s only recommended that people who have a BMI of over 30 should attempt this diet if they have tried to make healthy changes to their routine but have not seen any success.
 If you have not yet tried to make changes to your diet/exercise regimen and are considering a VLCD as a first step, don’t!
 You should first attempt a different diet plan which will be easier to follow, such as flexible dieting or intermittent fasting.

-VLCDs are absolutely not recommended for pregnant, or breastfeeding woman, or children.
+VLCDs are not recommended for pregnant, or breastfeeding woman, children, or those aged 50 and over.

 How to implement a VLCD?